adku44/jmeter-kubernetes/doc/aws-access-setup.md

 ## Configure AWS CLI with AWS SSO (Single Sign-On)

 - Ensure SSO access to AWS
+- Open AWS SSO page to login
 - Find credentials
   - `AWS account -> AWS account 'number' -> 'Command line or programmatic access'`
-- Use 'Option 2' from tab 'macOS and Linux'
+- Use 'Option 2' (recommended) from tab 'macOS and Linux'
 - Copy credentials to `~/.aws/credentials` file in WSL terminal.
-Here `nano` editor can be used to save credentials.
+Here `nano` editor can be used to save the credentials.
 - Setup default AWS profile.
 In wsl terminal type with your user profile name `export AWS_PROFILE=[...]`.
 By default profile name is `accountID_RoleName` i.e. "[729372198261_AdministratorAccess]"
 - Login to your account `aws sso login`
 - Check token expiration `aws sts get-caller-identity`
 - If token has expired login again:
+  - Refresh login page to AWS SSO
   - Find new credentials: `AWS account -> AWS account 'number' -> 'Command line or programmatic access'`
   - Copy new credentials to `~/.aws/credentials`
   - Login again with new credentials `aws sso login`